Douglas-L/Douglas-L.github.io/_posts/2019-1-2-Pasture-Snap.md

 To address the lack of leafy plant images, I scraped a new set of images from Pl@ntNet, a crowd sourced plant image database with closeups on the various plant organs beyond just flowers.
 Scraping these images presented a new challenge because the website uses JavaScript to load its image gallery, so a simple request would not retrieve anything.
 I took this opportunity to learn to use a Selenium WebDriver to load the image gallery and get the urls of the individual images.
 Even with the Pl@ntNet images, there was a severe lack of good grass photos because they only focused on the single blade.
 Fortunately, there were plenty of pasture grass images from the binary classification data.
 Putting these sources together, I had over 20000 training images, albeit with an uneven distribution.

-<a name="presentation"/></a>
+<a name="presentation"></a>
 ## Metis Presentation

-For a change of pace, here is my presentation describing my workflow for the Pl@ntNet iteration of Pasture Snap.
+For a change of pace, here is my presentation describing my workflow and results for the Pl@ntNet iteration of Pasture Snap.

 <iframe src="https://drive.google.com/file/d/1RjIKokgIVh8i1XVU_6jzZp9W6Gz4ced_/preview" width="640" height="480"></iframe>